AnshulDadhwal/AnshulDadhwal/README.md

 <img align="right" alt="Coding" width="400" src="https://kushalvyas.github.io/images/mkz.gif">

 I am Anshul Dadhwal, who is currently a Junior student in University of Queensland (UQ) studying Bachelor's of Engineering (Honours) in Software Engineering.
 I am an extremely passionate individual with a drive to learn new skills every day.
 I love to write code!
 I enjoy talking about everything in Technology.

 As a software engineering major, I have recently started out in the world of DevOps and exploring the field of Machine Learning and Artificial Intelligence.
-This semester, I am studying Cloud Computing, Probability and Statistics, Programming in the Large and Introduction to Computer Systems.

 Besides coding, I spend my free time listening to music and going out on late night walks!
 Some of my favourite sport based hobbies include football, tennis and cricket.

 - 🌱 I’m currently learning **Data Structures and Algorithms, Machine Learning and MERN Stack**